sofiakatzman/Event-Manager/README.md

 # Event Manager

 ## Description
 Event Manager is a user-friendly command-line interface that allows Event Managers to efficiently manage their staff, events, and event schedules.
 The inspiration behind Event Manager comes from my own experience as an event director, where I had to store records of staff data and event history.
-Although Event Manager is not yet complete, it will include many more features in the future.

 This CLI app utilizes an SQLAlchemy database to store records, making it easier for users to view, edit, and delete staff, event, and job position data.
 In the future, Event Manager will incorporate event tip-out based on staff position tip-out percentage and introduce a new set of reporting capabilities.